Pan African Climate Justice Alliance: Activities

 In 2017, the PACJA created a petition to stop France and the EU from interfering in the African Renewable Energy Initiative (AREI).
 The AREI unit is based at the African Development Bank (AfDB) headquarters in Abidjan.
 Organisations from across dozens of countries supported the petition, including groups such as Greenpeace Mauritius, Somali Climate Change Network, Human Rights and Legal Aid Network of Sudan, Journalists for Climate Change in Nigeria, and Young Volunteers for Environment Zambia.
 These groups were worried about the EU and France interfering with investment plans in developing renewable energy in Africa.

 The PACJA created the ACCER Awards in 2013 to reward and sustain excellence in environmental journalism.

 On August 21, 2021, PACJA started the Nairobi Summer School on Climate Justice at Kenyatta University.
 700 people participated in the pilot program.

-In 2016, PACJA founded the Africa Coalition on Sustainable Energy (ACSEA), a multi-organizational alliance, to advocate for decentralized, low-carbon energy.
+In 2016, PACJA founded the Africa Coalition on Sustainable Energy (ACSEA), a multi-organizational alliance, to advocate for decentralised, low-carbon energy.

 In September 2021 lasting until September 2024, PACJA launched the GUARD Africa project, a post-COVID-19 reconstruction project that focuses on "low-carbon, climate resilient, just, and inclusive development."
 The program cost 50 million Swedish Krona, or $5.1 million.

 In 2022, PACJA launched the Africa Green Climate Finance National Designated Authorities Network (AFDAN).
 The goal of the program is to increase access to climate finance so that African countries may adapt to climate change.
 African countries with climate legislation in place receive $1.3 million per year.

 In 2023, PACJA started the African Activists for Climate Justice project (AACJ).
 The purpose of the project is to advocate for particularly climate vulnerable groups - women, children, and indigenous communities - to live in a "healthy and sustainable environment within the context of a climate emergency."
 The 5-year project is funded by the Dutch Ministry of Foreign Affairs, and is implemented in Burkina Faso, Ethiopia, Kenya, Nigeria, Mozambique, Senegal, Somalia, and South Africa.

-In June 2023, PACJA and the Pan-African Parliament co-organized the third African Parliamentarians' Climate Policy and Equity Summit.
-At the meeting, PACJA Executive Director Mithika Mwenda summarized the three dimensions of climate justice: distributive justice, retributive justice and procedural justice.
-Emphasized the importance of equality and justice in the climate change agenda.
+In June 2023, PACJA and the Pan-African Parliament co-organised the third African Parliamentarians' Climate Policy and Equity Summit.
+At the meeting, PACJA Executive Director Mithika Mwenda summarised the three dimensions of climate justice: distributive justice, retributive justice and procedural justice.
+Emphasised the importance of equality and justice in the climate change agenda.